 - Broken bones

 Many people who are injured in car accidents also face psychological injuries as well.
-People who have been injured as a result of a car accident involving a rideshare driver may be able to file a claim with the help of a Georgia rideshare accident attorney.
+People who have been injured as a result of a car accident involving a rideshare driver may be able to pursue a claim with the help of a Georgia rideshare accident attorney.

 How a Georgia Rideshare Accident Attorney Can Help